nikita-reva/iconic-appz/README.md

-This project is my personal portfolio website.
+This project is going to be my personal portfolio website.